AbhinavXT/Eternal-Market/README.md

 npx hardhat node
 ```

 2. This should create a local network with 19 accounts.
-Keep it runnning, and in another terminal run:
+Keep it running, and in another terminal run:

 ```
 npx hardhat run scripts/deploy.js --network localhost